Microsoft Defender for Office 365 service description

 Users must be licensed for Microsoft 365 E5 or Microsoft 365 E5 Security*, must be included in Safe Documents policies, and must be signed in on their devices for protection to be in place.

 For more information about Safe Documents protection, see Safe Documents in Microsoft 365 E5.

 ATP for SharePoint, OneDrive, and Microsoft Teams

-Monitoring capabilities available in the Office 365 Security & Compliance Center include real-time reports and insights that enable your security and compliance administrators to focus on high-priority issues, such as security attacks or increased suspicious activity.
+Monitoring capabilities available in the Security & Compliance Center (https://protection.office.com) include real-time reports and insights that let your security and compliance administrators focus on high-priority issues, such as security attacks or increased suspicious activity.
 In addition to highlighting problem areas, smart reports and insights include recommendations and links to view and explore data and also take quick actions.

 Threat Trackers are informative widgets and views that provide authorized users with intelligence on cybersecurity issues that might impact your organization.

-Attack Simulator enables authorized users to run realistic attack scenarios in your organization.
+Attack Simulator lets authorized users run realistic attack scenarios in your organization.
 Several different kinds of attacks are available, including a display name spear-phishing attack, a password-spray attack, and a brute-force password attack.